 Outsourcing as a business practice has been around for centuries and some economists would argue it has been around since man first started providing services to one another.
 The concept is based on the premise that a specialist company that focuses on a specific functional area can do a better job faster, and at less cost, than a generalist approach whereby you employ all functional areas needed internally.
-The practice has become entrenched in many areas of industry including the Pharmaceutical and Biotech industry and has fuelled a boom in companies carrying the acronym CRO (Clinical Research Organization).
+The practice has become entrenched in many areas of industry including the Pharmaceutical and Biotech industry and has fueled a boom in companies carrying the acronym CRO (Clinical Research Organization).
+Clinical outsourcing trends continues to raise as more drug developers search for a either a functional service provider or a more small scale outsourcing approach.

-Outsourcing in the clinical development area accelerated rapidly in the last 25 years fuelled mainly by five main factors:
+Outsourcing in the clinical development area accelerated rapidly in the last 25 years fueled mainly by five main factors:

 - Increasing domestic internal costs